darinz/PSL/02_linear_regression/03_practical_issues.md

 ### Addressing Collinearity

 **1. Remove Redundant Predictors:**
-- Use domain knowledge to identify and remove redundant variables
+- Use domain knowledge to identify and remove redundant variables - like choosing the best version of similar ingredients
-- Use stepwise selection methods
+- Use stepwise selection methods - like systematically testing which ingredients to keep

+**Intuition**: This is like cleaning up your recipe by removing duplicate or very similar ingredients.

 **2. Combine Predictors:**
-- Create composite variables (e.g., average of related measures)
+- Create composite variables (e.g., average of related measures) - like creating a "spice blend" from individual spices
-- Use principal components analysis (PCA)
+- Use principal components analysis (PCA) - like creating new "super ingredients" from combinations of old ones

+**Intuition**: This is like creating new ingredients that capture the important aspects of several similar ingredients.

 **3. Regularization:**
-- Ridge regression (L2 penalty)
+- Ridge regression (L2 penalty) - like adding constraints that prevent any ingredient from being used in extreme amounts
-- Lasso regression (L1 penalty)
+- Lasso regression (L1 penalty) - like forcing some ingredients to be used in zero amounts
+- Elastic net - like combining both approaches

+**Intuition**: This is like using cooking techniques that work even when you have similar ingredients.

 **4. Collect More Data:**
-- More observations can help reduce the impact of collinearity
+- More observations can help reduce the impact of collinearity - like having more taste tests to distinguish between similar ingredients

+**Intuition**: This is like having more opportunities to see the subtle differences between similar ingredients.

 ---